 Special Hourly rates for Immigration services

-Special Hourly rate: £136.00 plus VAT (if applicable) Should we carry work out on an hourly rate, our immigration department charges a flat fixed fee of £136.00 per hour regardless of the seniority of the fee earner.
+Special Hourly rate: £136.00 plus VAT per hour (if applicable) Should we carry work out on an hourly rate, our immigration department charges a flat fixed fee of £136.00 plus VAT per hour (if applicable) regardless of the seniority of the fee earner.
 Letters and telephone charges will be charged at a tenth of the hourly rate.

 The number of hours spent on your matter will depend upon the particular circumstances and complexity of your case and therefore an initial estimate will be given.